aayush2710/Activity-Monitoring-Device/README.md

 3) Walking
 4) Running

-Components Used - Genuino 101
+Component Used - Genuino 101
 Genuino 101 is a learning and development board based on Intel Curie module.
 The board recognises gestures, and features a six-axis accelerometer and gyroscope.
 It also hass a inbuilt Bluetooth Low Energy (BLE).
 The intel curie module has a inbuilt Pattern Matching Engine.
 It has a 128 node hardware neural network with two classification alogirthms - the RBF kernel SVM(Support Vector Machine) and K Nearest Neighbours Classification.

 # Steps